 WR Devin Carter

-North Carolina State transfer wide receiver Devin Carter signed a grant-in-aid on Thursday and will now complete the rest of his college eligibility with WVU.
+North Carolina State transfer wide receiver Devin Carter signed a grant-in-aid and will now complete the rest of his college eligibility with WVU.
 This concludes Carter’s bizarre journey from announcing his intentions to transfer from the Wolfpack soon after his head coach publicly stated he was declaring for the NFL Draft, to his surprise commitment to Penn State, to then switching to West Virginia only nine days later.
 Carter now becomes West Virginia’s 6th total transfer addition who has actually signed.

 Tennessee State defensive lineman transfer Davoan Hawkins signed with WVU on Jan.
 17 and will provide much-needed depth to the defensive line.